 Respecting the Circle of Life: Mind, Body & Spirit (RCL) is an STD/HIV and pregnancy prevention program for Native American youth between ages 11 and 19 and their parents or other trusted adults.
 The primary goal of RCL is to give youth the knowledge and skills they need to protect themselves from unplanned pregnancy and STDs, including HIV.
 The program also covers decision making, values, goal setting, communication, and how to talk with parents or other trusted adults about sexual decision making.

 Respecting the Circle of Life is adapted from Focus on Youth + ImPACT (Informed Parents and Children Together), an evidence-based intervention for HIV risk reduction proven among urban African-American youth and replicated in cross-cultural contexts around the world.
-The Johns Hopkins Center for American Indian Health worked with Native American community members to adapt Focus on Youth + ImPACT for use with Native youth and families.
+The Johns Hopkins Center for Indigenous Health worked with Native American community members to adapt Focus on Youth + ImPACT for use with Native youth and families.

-The Center for American Indian Health is now disseminating RCL through ETR, a nonprofit organization that helps scale up science-based solutions in sexual and reproductive health and other areas.
+The Center for Indigenous Health is now disseminating RCL through ETR, a nonprofit organization that helps scale up science-based solutions in sexual and reproductive health and other areas.
 Communities can purchase the program through ETR’s catalog, which only includes programs with proven evidence.
 This is the first program developed for Native American communities in ETR’s catalog.

 Educators can be trained in-person or complete an online self-paced Training of Educators that gives educators the knowledge and skills to implement the Respecting the Circle of Life curriculum effectively and with a high degree of fidelity.
 Educators can work through the e-learning modules at their own pace, with plenty of reinforcement and opportunities for review along the way.
 Subscription access to the training is provided with both the digital and print editions of the program.
 As part of the kit, the Center for American Indian Health created a comprehensive implementation guide including recruitment materials, camp schedules, and a month-by-month planning guide.

 For detailed information about packages, pricing and training options, visit ETR’s catalog.